JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 The [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) file for the `gradle-intellij-plugin` project is the reference for configuring these tasks.

 When getting started, there are several items to note on the README page:
-* At the top of the page, the [latest production version](https://github.com/jetbrains/gradle-intellij-plugin#the-latest-version) (e.g. `0.4.8`) of the IntelliJ IDEA Gradle plugin is listed.
+* At the top of the page, the [latest production version](https://github.com/jetbrains/gradle-intellij-plugin#the-latest-version) of the IntelliJ IDEA Gradle plugin is listed.
 * Also at the top is the minimum version of Gradle required to support the IntelliJ IDEA Gradle plugin.
 * The table of extended Gradle [Tasks](https://github.com/jetbrains/gradle-intellij-plugin#tasks) has a succinct description for each task added by the plugin.
   This documentation will focus on the configuration and use four of those tasks: